 - Joined Hamilton Insurance Group, Ltd. as Chief Executive Officer in January 2018. - Began her career as a lawyer in Toronto, Canada.
-After practicing in real estate, corporate finance and M&A, she accepted a position at Munich Re as a claims expert.
-During her 25-year career at Munich Re, held increasingly senior positions which included Head of Casualty Unit, North America/UK and International D&O/EPL; Head of Casualty Operations at Munich Reinsurance Company of Canada and Temple Insurance Company; Executive Head of Department UK and Ireland; President, National Clients Division, Munich Re America; and President, Reinsurance Division, Munich Reinsurance America.
-Most recent position at Munich Re was Member of the Board of Executive Management where her responsibilities have included P&C business and operations in Europe and Latin America. - Sits on the Board of Directors for the Reinsurance Group of America and the Association of Bermuda Insurers and Reinsurers.
-Also serves as an ambassador for the Insurance Supper Club, an international organization that aims to improve networking opportunities for women across the finance and insurance industries. - Has been a member of many industry boards including the Board of the Insurance Information Institute, the Board of the Reinsurance Association of America and the National Board of the Insurance Industry Charitable Foundation. - Has been recognised for her contributions to the insurance industry and has received numerous awards including the Association of Professional Insurance Women's "Woman of the Year" (2011). - Was designated a "Top Influencer" in Insurance Business America's List of "Hot 100" (2014) and placed in Intelligent Insurer's list of "Top 100 Women in Re/insurance" (2014 and 2015). - Holds the Maîtrise en Droit, International and European Community Law, from L'Université d'Aix-Marseille III, Aix-en-Provence, France; Juris Doctor from Osgoode Hall Law School, York University, Toronto, Canada; and a Bachelor of Arts degree in Languages from the University of Winnipeg, Manitoba, Canada.
+After practicing in real estate, corporate finance, and M&A, she accepted a position at Munich Re as a claims expert.
+During her 25-year career at Munich Re, Ms. Albo held increasingly senior positions. - Sits on the board of directors of the Reinsurance Group of America, is the first female Chair of the Association of Bermuda Insurers and Reinsurers, and is an Advisor to Overalls.
+Also serves as an ambassador for the Insurance Supper Club, an international organization that aims to improve networking opportunities for women across the finance and insurance industries. - Has been a member of many industry boards including the Board of the Insurance Information Institute, the Board of the Reinsurance Association of America, and the National Board of the Insurance Industry Charitable Foundation. - Holds the Maîtrise en Droit, International and European Community Law, from L'Université d'Aix-Marseille III, Aix-en-Provence, France; Juris Doctor from Osgoode Hall Law School, York University, Toronto, Canada; and a Bachelor of Arts degree in Languages from the University of Winnipeg, Manitoba, Canada.